- My NYPL

 Field Services performs two of the three types of assessments commonly in use by Preservation staff.
 Needs assessments are used to gain a broad overview of a collection, identifying and prioritizing opportunities for improvement in collection care.
 Collection surveys are more refined by using statistical sampling to gather data relevant to the collection (example: 30 percent of the volumes are sufficiently damaged or fragile to require protective enclosures).
 To determine specific treatment needs, conservators from the Preservation Division’s Barbara Goldsmith Conservation Lab may perform an item-level survey (examining individual items) to determine the extent of physical or chemical treatment needs, prioritize collection items or activities, and provide resource estimates.

-Maintaining a stable environment is a core component of long-term collection care, doing the most amount of good for the most amount of materials, uniformly over time (in other words, it provides the biggest bang for buck, and utilizes a minimum of staff resources).
+Maintaining a stable environment is a core component of long-term collection care, doing the most amount of good for the most amount of materials, uniformly over time (in other words, it provides the biggest bang for your buck, and utilizes a minimum of staff resources).
 Field Services has installed dataloggers throughout collection spaces, accumulating temperature and relative humidity data.
 The data loggers are routinely monitored, and Field Services disseminates data upon request or when issues arise, such as a heat and relative humidity increase sufficient to promote mold growth.
 Staff then collaborates with facilities and curatorial staff to locate and troubleshoot the issue and resolve the challenge.

 Disaster preparedness and response